-At December 31, 2016 and 2015, the Organization has concentrations of credit risk with certain financial institutions in the form of bank cash accounts in excess of federally insured limits.
+The Organization maintains cash in deposit accounts with federally insured banks which at times may have balances in excess of federally insured limits.
+In 2017, the Organization received approximately 9% of its contributions from a Birmingham, Alabama business, and 6% from two individuals.
 In 2016, the Organization received approximately 6% of its contributions from two individuals and 5% from a Birmingham, Alabama business.
-In 2015, the Organization received approximately 6% from the Church of Brook Hills and 12% from two individuals.